JKCorder/JKCorder.github.io/docs/03-corr.md

 education   -0.141  -0.112  0.350     1.000
 ```

 This output is in the form of a correlation matrix – so you can see all three correlations – party vs. ideology, education vs. ideology, and income vs. ideology in one table.
 In this sample, the correlation between ideology and income is very close to zero (-0.005) – there is no relationship.
 The link between education and ideology is a bit stronger and negative (-0.141) – more education means a slightly lower ideology or more liberal.
 It would be safe to conclude that poorly educated respondents are the most conservative and highly educated are the most liberal.
-But party id is clearly the best predictor (0.735 - the fartherst of any of the correlations from zero).
+But party id is clearly the best predictor (0.735 - the farthest of any of the correlations from zero).
 We can also see that education and income are more closely  related to each other (0.350) than either are to ideology.
 The number in this table is slightly different than immediately above since a few observations were missing - meaning that a few respondents did not answer the ideology question.

 ## Conclusion